Warsaw, Poland

 When we asked people what advice they would give someone preparing to move to Warsaw, they said:

 "Before moving to Warsaw, expats should familiarize themselves with the local language, Polish.
 It is also important to research the cost of living in Warsaw, as well as the availability of housing and transportation.
 Expats should also be aware of the cultural norms and customs of the city, as well as the local laws and regulations.
 Additionally, expats should research the job market in Warsaw and the availability of healthcare and other services.
-Finally, expats should make sure to obtain the necessary visas and permits before moving to Warsaw," said one expat who made the move to Warsaw.
+Finally, expats should make sure to obtain the necessary visas and permits before moving to Warsaw," commented one expat who made the move to Warsaw.

 How do I find a place to live in Warsaw?